Emulator Issues #4357

 I can think only of one thing to explain why the patch is not working with all the game: the additional register I use is not saved/restored properly in one of the function I changed.

-Updated by pierre about 13 years ago
+Updated by pierre over 13 years ago

 The difference is not important, since this is not RIP relative addressing(its RDX relative).
 So, are your asm_routines.* located between 2G and 4G?
 If that is the case, what i said about memory accesses may still be problematic, since some of those are RIP relative.
 Debug-builds will assert if there is a problem with that.